jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## P3.
 Safer programming: `use strict` [P3]

 #### Task 3.1 [P3.1]
-Create the following program, but donâ€™t run it yet.
+Create the following program, but don't run it yet.
 Instead try to to predict what it will do.
 Knowing how a program should work (before you run it) is a good programming skill to develop.
-If you donâ€™t understand what a program should be doing, then you will probably not realize if it is doing something wrong.
+If you don't understand what a program should be doing, then you will probably not realize if it is doing something wrong.

 	1.  #!/usr/bin/perl
 	2.  # strict.pl by _insert_your_name_here_